chrislarson/autonomous-delivery-bot/writings/final_report/report.typ

 stopping at arm's reach.
 Since this is a minimally viable product, it does not have the ability to actively scan and environment and search for a person.
 Moreover, the robot does not have the ability to detect and avoid any obstacles in its path, so its success is limited to unobstructed paths with a person within 5m the camera.
+In the future, we would like to implement an environment scanning routine to have the robot turn or traverse in a circle to actively search for a person and lock onto their position for dynamic deliveries.
+Moreover, we would modify the trajectory generation to detect and avoid obstacles to increase the capabilities of the robot.